Join the team

-The technical interview lasts approximately one and a half hours.
+The skills interview lasts approximately one and a half hours.
 You'll be asked a variety of questions about your experience and skills, and how you'd apply them within the context of Skylight's work.
-This segment of the interview process typically includes a problem-solving (or challenge) exercise related to the role to which you're applying.

 The behavioral interview lasts approximately one hour, and will assess how you interact with colleagues and get work done.

 In some cases, we'll conduct additional interviews to evaluate skills we want to know more about.